 The Mildred E. Mathias Graduate Student Research Grant Program funds research at NRS reserves.
 Graduate students from all UC campuses pursuing any discipline are eligible.
 Providing up to $3,000 each, the grants encourage students to establish independent research projects at reserves.
 Students gain experience submitting research proposals, writing progress reports, and managing a research budget.
 Awardees are invited to present their findings at the Mathias Graduate Student Research Grant Symposium, held every three years.

 The program is named for UC Los Angeles botanist and professor Mildred E. Mathias, one of the founders of the NRS.
-Since its inception in 1988, more than 400 UC students have received nearly $800,000 in Mathias Grant funding.
+Since its inception in 1988, more than 500 UC students have received nearly $950,000 in Mathias Grant funding.

-More information about eligibility, application procedures, and evaluation criteria can be found here.
+Application information, eligibility, application procedures, and evaluation criteria for the 2021-2022 Mildred E. Mathias Graduate Student Research Grant Program can be found here.

 Previous Mathias research projects have included works from across the academic spectrum.
 Award recipients have studied intertidal invertebrate responses to predators, plant ranges in the White Mountains, wasp ecology in the Mojave Desert, chipmunk range responses to climate change in the eastern Sierra, large-format digital photography across the reserve system, ecological factors affecting tick-borne diseases in California, and much more.